 Depending on your case's circumstances, the judge may award periodic (monthly) payments, lump-sum payments, or payments through property exchange.
 The judge will explain the terms of alimony in your final divorce decree, including the end date.

 If your circumstances change before the ordered end date in your court order, you can request a formal review by the court.
 The legal requirements to modify alimony will depend on your state and your specific divorce decree.
 For example, if you agreed that your alimony award was non-modifiable, even a significant income change won't be enough to allow the judge to change the order.

-If alimony is granted for an extended period, it normally terminates if the receiving spouse remarries, unless there's an agreement or court order to the contrary entered at the time of the divorce.
-However, judges in some states, in some circumstances, have the discretion to continue alimony even after the spouse receiving it remarries—unless your written settlement agreement specifies that payment will stop if one of you remarries.
+Alimony usually ends if the receiving spouse remarries, unless there's a written agreement or court order to the contrary.
+However, judges in some states have the discretion to continue alimony even after the spouse receiving it remarries—unless your written settlement agreement specifies that payment will stop if one of you remarries.

-In those states that do not have laws or court decisions that specifically address the impact cohabitation might have on alimony, it is difficult to predict how a judge will rule.
+In those states that do not have laws or court decisions that specifically address the impact cohabitation might have on alimony, it's difficult to predict how a judge will rule.
 Regardless of state law, if you and your ex-spouse have made an agreement that support or alimony won't be affected by the person who receives it living together with someone new, your agreement will stand.
-And bear in mind that the person requesting a change in alimony or support payments is the one who must prove that an ex-spouse's economic situation has changed significantly.
+And bear in mind that the person requesting a change in alimony or support payments is the one who must prove that an ex-spouse's situation has changed significantly.